MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Discussion

 \subsection{Limitations and Future Works}

 While $\ouralg$ provides strong security guarantees through cryptographic signatures and content-dependent design, several open challenges remain, leaving room for improvement.
 One limitation is the relatively large payload.
 Unlike prior methods that embed short binary messages (e.g., 32 bits), $\ouralg$ uses a cryptographic signature, typically several hundred bits in length.
 This increased payload can sometimes slightly degrade visual quality, as reflected in lower PSNR and SSIM scores compared to methods optimized for imperceptibility.
 The use of high-contrast black-and-white QR codes further contributes to visible artifacts.
 Another factor is the optimization of robustness in the INN through the use of noisy layers.
 While this improves resilience to benign transformations such as compression and blurring, it leads to watermarks being embedded primarily in the mid-frequency domain.
-Although this design enhances robustness, it also degrades PSNR compared to high-frequency embedding, which—while less visible—is too fragile for reliable attribution (see Appendix~\ref{sec:effect_noisy}).
+Although this design enhances robustness, it also degrades PSNR compared to high-frequency embedding, which—while less visible—is too fragile for reliable attribution (see Appendix~\ref{app:effect_noisy}).
 This reflects an inherent trade-off between robustness and imperceptibility.
 A promising direction for future work is to explore alternative visual encoding schemes.
 For example, adopting softer patterns or low-contrast colored codes could reduce visual artifacts while maintaining the robustness and decodability of the embedded signature.
+Another limitation is that the current robustness to benign transformations is limited.
+Improving robustness to benign transformations inevitably compromises invisibility and increases overall tolerance, which may expand the set of modified images that still verify and thus raise the risk of misattribution.
+How to achieve selective robustness, i.e., strong robustness to certain benign transformations while remaining sensitive to others, remains an important and unresolved challenge for future work.